 The Canon EOS 5D Mark III and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were revealed to the public, respectively, in March 2012 and June 2014.
 The 5D Mark III is a DSLR, while the FZ1000 is a fixed lens compact.
 The cameras are based on a full frame (5D Mark III) and an one-inch sensor.
 The Canon has a resolution of 22.1 megapixel, whereas the Panasonic provides 20 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark III and the Panasonic FZ1000.
+An illustration of the physical size and weight of the Canon 5D Mark III and the Panasonic FZ1000 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
+All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 5D Mark III – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is notably smaller (23 percent) than the Canon 5D Mark III.
 It is worth mentioning in this context that the 5D Mark III is splash and dust resistant, while the FZ1000 does not feature any corresponding weather-sealing.